kopal66/Virtual-Assistant-Cyra-/README.md

             speak("Shutting down.
 Goodbye Ma'am.")
             break

-        elif 'Jarvis' in query or 'are you there Jarvis' in query: speak("Yes, I am listening...")
+        elif 'Jarvis' in query or 'are you there' in query: speak("Yes, I am listening...")
             takeCommand()